 Subject to the annual budgetary process and availability of funds, the County makes Health and Dental insurance available to all full-time permanent, probationary, and trainee employees.
-Qualified employees who are working or are on paid leave for one-half or more of the regularly scheduled workdays in a month, shall be eligible for Health and Dental insurance.
+Qualified employees who are working or are on paid leave for one-half or more of the regularly scheduled workdays in a bi-weekly pay period, shall be eligible for Health and Dental insurance.